 You can avoid fees with Chime

 Is there a way to avoid all fees altogether?
 Chime Debit Card is a completely free online banking account which has similar features with the Bluebird prepaid card.
-It is also a checking account so you get the benefit of having an actual bank account without worrying about banking fees.
+It is also a checking account so you get the benefit of having an actual online bank account without worrying about banking fees.
 Chime also has an Automatic Savings feature which allows the user to save and achieve financial goals.
 It is even more widely accepted than Bluebird since Chime is partnered with Visa which has more reach.

 Interested to know more about Chime?
 Visit their website and find out what Chime has to offer.